ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ### Protocol Dependencies

-- DTLS relies on UDP.
+- DTLS relies on an unreliable datagram transport.
 - The DTLS record protocol explicitly encodes record lengths, so although it runs over a datagram transport, it does not rely on the transport protocol's framing beyond requiring transport-level reconstruction of datagrams fragmented over packets.
 (Note: DTLS 1.3 short header records omit the explicit length field.)
-- UDP 4-tuple uniqueness, or the connection identifier extension, for demultiplexing.
+- Uniqueness of the session within the transport flow (only one DTLS connection on a UDP 4-tuple, for example); or else support for the connection identifier extension to enable demultiplexing.
 - Path MTU discovery.
 - For the handshake: Reliable, in-order transport.
 DTLS provides its own reliability.